murbard/ex.rs/_posts/2019-09-02-on-supply-caps.md

 It should be clear by now that, to a large extent, non-dilutive inflation is economically no different from respecting a supply cap.
 The number of coins may increase, but no one needs to see their fraction meaningfully reduced.
 Another way to look at it is that, in both cases, there is a limit on the number of coins that can be mined.
 That limits just happens to be 0 for proof-of-stake, because there is no mining.

-Despite all of the above, what if we were to on a supply cap?
+Despite all of the above, what if we were to insist on a supply cap anyway?
 How could it be instantiated?
 Approaches fall into two categories: yolo, and demurrage.

 ### Yolo